dgerzhoy/Nested_MIMD_SIMD/README.md

         Some benchmark specific non-GPU arrays and variables are also kept in this structure for convinience.

         The structure also defines several functions that setup the low-latency launch system (daemon), and schedule (launch) kernels to it.

+    Kernels.cl
+        This file contains the GPU launch daemon, which is a wrapper around the actual GPU kernel we wish to execute on the GPU.

 # Compiling